autocontracts/permissioned-blocks/whitepaper.md

 ## Separating State Persistence from Functional Behaviour

-If we separate the action of storing the smart contract's state from its functional behaviour, we can then store this information on an alternative storage system.
-With the data stored separately, we are then able to design a security model for ensuring the privacy of the smart contract state, and at the same time significantly reduce the blockchain storage costs.
+If we separate the recording of a smart contract's state changes from its functional behaviour, we are then able to store these state-changing messages on an alternative storage system.
+With the data stored separately, we are then able to build a security model that only allows a subset of nodes to access these messages, and at the same time significantly reduce the size of data stored on the blockchain.

-To achieve this desired outcome, we need to program the functions of a smart contract as being pure functions.
+To achieve this desired outcome, we need to program the functions of a smart contract as pure functions.
 A pure function[[21]](https://en.wikipedia.org/wiki/Pure_function), by definition in functional programming, does not depend on and does not modify the states of variables out of its scope[[22]](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).
-That means a pure function always returns the same result given same parameters.
+This means a pure function will always return the same result for a given set of parameters.
 ```
 var values = { a: 1 };